Milenski1987/Encryption-and-Decryption-with-NumPy/README.md

 ✅ Working with ASCII values to represent characters as matrices
 ✅ Possibility for different encryption keys

+🎯 Comming soon:
+- graphical user interface to be added

 ---

 📌 How does it work?